-Course Description: Introduction to basic chemical concepts including measurements, ionic and covalent compounds, chemical calculations, states of matter, energy, solutions, reactions and chemical bonding.
-The course is designed for non-science majors.
+Course Description: The topics covered will include measurements, ionic and covalent compounds, chemical calculations, states of matter, energy, solutions, reactions and chemical bonding.
+The course is deigned for non-science majors and students in the nursing program.

 Pre-/Co-requisites: ASC 93